tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-5.md

 ---
 title: "Automatic License Plate Recognition and System for Gas Stations"
 excerpt: |
   Designed and implemented a real-time AI system to capture, recognize, and track license plates of vehicles across fueling machines.
-Leveraged YOLOv2 for detection, OCR for text recognition, and DeepSORT for tracking unique vehicle IDs, supported by synthetic datasets for robust performance in diverse conditions.
+Leveraged YOLO for detection, OCR for text recognition, and DeepSORT for tracking unique vehicle IDs, supported by synthetic datasets for robust performance in diverse conditions.

   ## Project Overview